groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/basic-usage/scan-barcode.md

 url: parser/net/scan-barcode
 title: Scan Barcode
 weight: 5
-description: "Scan barcode in .Net with GroupDocs.Parser with few lines of code from images, documents and other file formats like PDF, Emails, Ebooks, Word, and others."
+description: "Scan barcode in .Net with GroupDocs.Parser with few lines of code from images, documents and other file formats like PDF, Emails, Ebooks, Words, and others."
-keywords:
+keywords: Scan barcode, code from images,PDF, Emails, Ebooks, Words
 productName: GroupDocs.Parser for .NET
 hideChildren: False
 ---